Code-Institute-Submissions/Shadyxstep-Online-Cookbook--MS3_MayResub/README.md

 ### Features Left to Implement

-- More features regarding users control over their profiles.
+**More features regarding users control over their profiles.**
     -Enable to delete their account on site.
     -Enable user to change passwords if they wish.
     -Enable users to filter recipes to those only they have submitted.

--Allergens, Nutritional information
+**Allergens, Nutritional information**
-    -Added information to each recipe
+    -Further information added to each recipe

--Extra sort methods
+**Extra sort methods**
     -Add more filter criteria so users can filter by cuisine/nutrition/allergens.

--Extra pagination for all recipes page
+**Extra pagination for all recipes page**
+    -In the event the recipe has a high volume of recipes being submitted to the database.

+None of the above features are currently implemented in project.
+They are speculative ideas for possible further personal development of the project.

 ## Technologies Used